tonytvo/blog-generator/content/blog/road-less-stupid/index.md

 - **Overhead**

   - Stay lean even if you can afford to get fat.
-Keep overhead low! •Watch your cash very closely.
+Keep overhead low!
+  - Watch your cash very closely.
 Ask yourself, "Do I really need this?
 Will this help me make more money?"
 Once the money is spent, it's gone forever.
   - Get sober (medieval) on what needs to happen to your cost structure to produce the profits you want vs. the revenue you hope to get.
   - Each line item of your financials should be scrutinized continuously to ensure the money is being spent in a productive and prudent way.
   - Conserve cash, especially during the good times.
 Spending money to look like a big deal is not the same as being a big deal.